MAIN STREET _4243

 MACONAGHIE_4248

-Here we have James Maconaghie's which was in High Street Ballymoney it was a thriving business, Millinery, Dressmaking, Outfitters and General Drapery.
+Here we have James Maconaghie's which was at the Diamond in High Street Ballymoney it was a thriving business, Millinery, Dressmaking, Outfitters and General Drapery.

 There wasn't anything in clothing of any description they could noy supply to the customer, many people remember going there for their childrens clothes and school uniforms.